AryanBoruah10/Compucell_3D/MesEpiMultiFolds2D_v31/README.md

 This simulation folder is the most recent one for the cc3d model.
 This includes both the chemtaxis and the force gradient.
-5 / 12 /25
+5/03/26

-Next goals:
+This model simulates:

-1. Code stress besed mitosis
+1. Chemotaxis of stroma
-2. Chemotaxis conditions:
+2. Force gradient
-   1. Stromal cell next to ECM - No response
+3. Fair enough fold of the epithelial layer
-   2. Stromal cell next to muscle - respond
+4. Reverse of the force direction during chemotaxis
-   3. Muscle cells respond to gradient not stroma
+5. Random muscle cell proliferation